Things you should know before you go

 Passports & travel documentation

-Please note that you are entirely responsible for ensuring that everyone in your party has the necessary correct and up-to-date personal documentation before you start the tour and that you all fulfil the passport, visa, health and immigration requirements applicable to your chosen tour.
+Please note that you are entirely responsible for ensuring that everyone in your party has the necessary correct and up-to-date personal documentation before you start the holiday and that you all fulfil the passport, visa, health and immigration requirements applicable to your chosen tour.
 We do not accept any liability if you are refused entry onto any transport or into any country due to failure on your part to carry correct documentation.
 If failure to have any necessary travel or other documents results in fines, surcharges or other financial penalty, costs or expenses being imposed on us, you will be responsible for reimbursing us accordingly.
+For British Citizens, a standard 10 year British passport is required for all holidays which must be valid for at least six months beyond your planned date of return travel.
+If your passport expires before this, it may still be acceptable, but you should contact your local passport office or the consulate or embassy of the country/countries you plan to visit/transit through, for detailed advice.
+Information is also available on or through the Foreign Office website www.gov.uk/foreign-travel-advice.
+Customers applying for a first British passport should allow at least six weeks to obtain one as they are now required to attend a personal interview with the Passport Office.
+Customers renewing their passport should allow a minimum of 2 to 3 weeks.
+However, in all cases, please apply as far ahead as possible so as to allow time for unexpected delays.

 It is your responsibility to check and fulfil the passport, visa, health and immigration requirements applicable to your itinerary.
 We do not accept any responsibility if you cannot travel, or incur any other loss because you have not complied with any passport, visa, immigration requirements or health formalities.
 You agree to reimburse us in relation to any fines or other losses which we incur as a result of your failure to comply with any passport, visa, immigration requirements or health formalities.